Miami Dolphins: 2026 NFL Draft Preview

 1. Olaivavega Ioane

-A violent, bully-ball interior lineman who would immediately transform Miami's struggling guard position.
-At 6-4, 316 lbs, Ioane's nasty demeanor and ability to move in space fit McDaniel's zone-blocking scheme perfectly.
+A violent, bully-ball interior lineman who would anchor Miami's offensive line rebuild.
+At 6-4, 316 lbs, Ioane's nasty demeanor and ability to move in space would fit any scheme Hafley installs.
 He allowed just 5 pressures in 2025.
-The Dolphins need to protect Tua — Ioane is the answer.
-Odds: +140 to go #11 (favorite).
+Building the trenches is step one of any rebuild.
+Odds: +150 to go #11 (favorite).

 An athletic tackle with elite movement skills and franchise left tackle potential.
-At 6-7, 310 lbs, Freeling's length and foot speed match what McDaniel wants in zone-blocking linemen.
-If Miami prioritizes tackle over guard, Freeling is the pick.
-His ceiling is higher than Ioane's, but the need at guard is more immediate.
-Odds: +225 to go #11.
+At 6-7, 315 lbs, Freeling's length and foot speed would give Miami a cornerstone to build around.
+Tackle is a priority regardless of who plays quarterback.
+Odds: +275 to go #11.

 Draft Strategy